willclarkson/lsstScratchWIC/README.md

   that happens, ask me (WIC) if not!

-* Within the notebook, the syntax to input the opsim choice into the metric looks like the following:
+* Within the notebook, the syntax to input the opsim choice into the metric and then send the output into some preferred location, looks like the following:

-runName1092 = 'ops2_1092'
+runNamePSlike = 'minion_1020'

-opsdb1092 = db.OpsimDatabase(runName1092 + '_sqlite.db')
+opsdbPSlike = db.OpsimDatabase(opsimDir + '/' + runNamePSlike + '_sqlite.db')
+outDirPSlike = '%s/TransientsLike2010mc_PSlike' % (outDir)
+resultsDbPSlike = db.ResultsDb(outDir=outDirPSlike)

-(Note that runName1092 gets sent to the metric object, and it is the string in brackets that sets the input path).
+(Note that **runNamePSlike** gets sent to the metric object, and it is the string in brackets when defining **opsdbPSlike** that sets the input path).

 ### Where to get the OpSim runs ###

-* The **OLD** opsim runs that I used can be found here... http://lsst.org/scientists/simulations/opsim/opsim-v332-benchmark-surveys
+* The **OLD** opsim runs can be found here... http://lsst.org/scientists/simulations/opsim/opsim-v332-benchmark-surveys

 * **... however you almost certainly want the new ones, with which the current version of sims-maf is compatible:**